CMake in AimRT

 OFF

-Whether to compile log control plugin
+Whether to compile the log control plugin

 AIMRT_BUILD_TOPIC_LOGGER_PLUGIN